+As defined in the FMP, The ACT can be set less than or equal to the ACL to account for management uncertainty (Figure 1).
 The Council adopted a 4% management uncertainty buffer when they set the 2020-2022 specifications in March 2019.
 Considered in combination with the in-season commercial fishery closure regulations described on the next page, this was expected to be a reasonable buffer between the ACL and ACT to prevent ACL overages.

-Council staff recommend no changes to the previously implemented ACT of 4.79 million pounds (2,171 mt) at this time.
+Council staff recommend no changes to the previously implemented ACT of 4.79 million pounds (2,171 mt).